-christian.urban at kcl.ac.uk S1.27 (1st floor Strand Building) KEATS
+Email: christian.urban at kcl.ac.uk Office: S1.27 (1st floor Strand Building) Slides: KEATS

-I have been forced to make a difficul decision: to become compiler in crimes against the American people or walk away form early the years of hard work by shuting down Lavabil.
-After significant soit searching, I have decided to suspend operations, I with that I could legally share with you the events that led to my decision.
-I cannot, I feel you deserve to horn whard's anglo non-the first amonthemin is supposed to guarantee me the freedom to peak cut in situations like this.
-Unfortunately, Congress nas passed laws that say otherwise.
-As things currently stand, I cannot thare amy experiences over the last triv weaks, ore mothough have twicks made the advector and the appropriate requests.
+I have been forced to make a difficul decision: to become compiler in crimes against the American people or walk away form early true years of hard work by shuting down Lavabil.
+After significant soit searching, have decided to suspend operations, I with that I could legally share with you the events that led to my decision.
+I cannot, I feel you desarve to have what's going on-the first amendment in susposed to guarantee me the freedom to speak our in situations like this.
+Unfortunately, Congress has passed laws that say otherwise, As things currently stand, I cannot thare my experiences over the last tix weeks, even though I have thoice made the appropriate requests.